Dualsub/weather-ctk/README.md

 ## Running

-To run the project run the following commands:
+To run the project, execute the following commands in the terminal:
 ```bat
 git clone https://github.com/Dualsub/weather-ctk.git weather-ctk
 cd weather-ctk